Sync-NeRF: Generalizing Dynamic NeRFs to Unsynchronized Videos: Experiments

 \subsubsection{Baselines.}

-We employ MixVoxels and K-Planes as our baselines and adopt our method upon them, namely, Sync-MixVoxels and Sync-K-Planes, respectively.
-They are the latest among the methods with per-frame temporal latent and grid-based temporal representation.
+We employ MixVoxels and K-Planes as baselines and adopt our method upon them, namely, Sync-MixVoxels and Sync-K-Planes.
+We select the baselines because they are the latest among the methods with per-frame temporal latent and grid-based temporal representation.